neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 - [ ] what git branches are and how to use them.
 - [ ] what Pull Requests are and how to use them.
-- [ ] how branches and pull requests facilitates collaboration and help maintaining multiple versions of a project.
+- [ ] how branches and pull requests facilitate collaboration.

 ---

 ## Git Branches

-When working on a project, especially as a team, we need `one official version` of the project or a `single source of truth`.
-This is the `main` branch.
-If we want to add new features we create an alternative version of our project or `feature branch`.
-Here we can create new code `without changing the official version` or `main` branch.
-This is an important concept for working on a project as a team.
-Because if we make a mistake we can easily return to the `main` branch and don't get problems with other versions (branches).
-You can `switch` between branches to see what changes have been made to other version of the project.
+Imagine a team member works on a feature and introduces a bug which would keep everyone else from testing their own work.
+That would be inefficient and keep everyone else from doing their job.

+When working on a project, especially as a team, you want to work on features independently, so they never affect anyone else's work.
+Git offers us `branches` to keep our current work away from a teams common codebase until completion.

+The teams common codebase is typically kept in the `main` branch.
+If you work on a new feature you create a new `feature branch` and work on that new branch.
+You commit your work on the new branch and the main branch is not effected.
+You can finish work on the new feature, test the new functionality and have other developers review your work.
+In the end you `merge` your feature branch into the main branch, so all your work and commits of the new feature are included in the main branch.

+## Naming branches

+Each branch in git has a name.
+The common codebase is typically kept in the `main` branch.
+It is good practice to use short descriptive names for your feature branches, e.g. `contact-form` if your new feature is a contact form in your website.
+We recommend using hyphens as separators as they make the name more comfortable to read.

 ### Git `branch` commands